Roger Stone: Arrest and indictment

 On January 25, 2019, Stone was arrested at his Fort Lauderdale, Florida home by FBI agents on seven criminal charges: one count of obstructing an official proceeding, five counts of false statements, and one count of witness tampering.
 He was released on a $250,000 bond and vowed to fight the charges, which he called politically motivated.
 Prosecutors alleged that after the first WikiLeaks release of hacked DNC emails in July 2016, a senior Trump campaign official was directed to contact Stone about any additional releases and determine what other damaging information WikiLeaks had regarding the Clinton campaign.
 Stone then told the Trump campaign about potential future releases of damaging material by WikiLeaks.

+Stone decried the use of force at his home which included over a dozen agents wielding M4 rifles and wearing body armor.
+"I opened the door to automatic weapons," he said.
+The moment was captured by CNN leading to speculation they were tipped off.
+CNN said it was a combination of observation, reporting and good timing.

 On February 18, 2019, Stone posted on Instagram a photo of the federal judge overseeing his case, Amy Berman Jackson, with what resembled rifle scope crosshairs next to her head.
 Later that day, Stone filed an apology with the court.
 Jackson then imposed a full gag order on Stone, citing her belief that Stone would "pose a danger" to others without the order.